-All forms of construction need to comply with the fire performance requirements laid down by national Building Regulations and there is no difficulty in SIP-based structures meeting the required levels, given correct design, standards of manufacture and build-up.
+All forms of construction must comply with the fire performance requirements laid down by national Building Regulations.
+SIP-based structures can easily meet or exceed the required levels, given the correct design, standards of manufacture and build-up.
 When considering fire performance in buildings, two stages of fire development must be recognised and reflected in testing – ignition and fire growth and the fully developed fire.

 The wall linings, typically plasterboard (although other types of fire-resistant board are available), provide SIP external wall fire resistance.
-Typically, one layer of 15mm Type F (fire/high temperature) plasterboard fixed to timber battens forming a nominal service void will provide 30minutes fire resistance to a SIP wall regardless of the type of SIP or the core insulation material.
-60minutes fire resistance to any type of SIP can be achieved with two layers of 15mm Type F (fire/high temperature) plasterboard fixed to timber battens forming a nominal service void.
+Typically, one layer of 12.5mm Type F (fire/high temperature) plasterboard fixed to timber battens, forming a nominal service void, will provide 30 minutes of fire resistance to a SIP wall regardless of SIP type or core insulation material.
+60 minutes of fire resistance to any SIP is achievable with two layers of 12.5mm Type F (fire/high temperature) plasterboard fixed to timber battens forming a nominal service void.

-Generally, roof structures do not require specified periods of fire resistance unless the roof structure forms an escape route, or the roof void is a habitable space.
-If the roof is a habitable space, the floor to the room-in-roof would need to provide either 30 or 60minutes fire resistance.
-Normally these floors are either timber joists or large room-in-roof trusses and fire resistance would be provided in a similar way to the protection of timber joisted floors with the use of plasterboard.
-If the roof structure forms a means of escape, fire resistance requirements would need to be considered on a project specific basis.
+Typically, floors are either metal web joists, timber ‘I’ joists or large room-in-roof trusses with fire resistance achieved in a similar way to the protection of timber joisted floors through the use of plasterboard.
+If the roof structure forms a means of escape, fire resistance requirements vary on a project-by-project basis.

-BRE Information Paper ref: IP21/10 summarises the results of a number of fire resistance tests conducted on small and large scale samples of SIP buildings is in the BRE Information Paper ref: IP21/10.
-These DCLG, the Department for Communities and Local Government and conducted at an independent laboratory to determine the performance of SIP systems exposed to realistic fire scenario.
+A summary of fire resistance tests conducted on small and large-scale samples of SIP buildings is in the BRE Information Paper ref: IP21/10.
+These DCLG, the Department for Communities and Local Government funded tests were conducted at an independent laboratory to determine the performance of SIP systems exposed to realistic fire scenarios.